Marco Rubio Orders South Florida Evacuations To Be ‘Completed By Sunset On Friday’

 Governor Scott spent allegedly spent Tuesday morning in strategic planning meetings with emergency services representatives and disaster management experts.
 The issues being discussed included comprehensive evacuation plans.

-According to The Guardian, President Donald Trump has declared states of emergencies in Florida, Puerto Rico and the US Virgin Islands.
+According to The Guardian, President Donald Trump has declared states of emergencies in Florida, Puerto Rico, and the US Virgin Islands.

 [Featured Image by National Oceanic and Atmospheric Administration/AP Images]